QuangNguyenLong/fil_training/c_cpp/c/README.md

 ### 1. Separating Concerns with Modules

 Let’s go back to our point cloud viewer example.
-Since you also have to render the point cloud to view it, instead of declaring all header functions one messy file, split it into mutiple header and source files, which called modules.
+Since you also have to render the point cloud to view it, instead of declaring all header functions in one messy file, split it into mutiple header and source files, which called modules.
 By so, you can separate each module focuses on different job, so if you failed to view a point cloud, you know to check [my_render.c](src/my_render.c) and [my_render.h](include/my_render.h) instead of sifting through a 2000-line toibingu.c or something idk I am not dumb.

 ###  2. OOP in C

-C is not an object-oriented language like C++ or Java, but using a module,you can still mimic object-oriented principles like encapsulation, abstraction, and modularity using structs and function pointers.
+C is not an object-oriented language like C++ or Java, but using a module, you can still mimic object-oriented principles like encapsulation, abstraction, and modularity using structs and function pointers.
 Take a look at these: [header](include/pointcloud.h) and [source file](src/pointcloud.c).
 Notice I declare a `pointcloud_t` class.

 ### 3. Usage